DHTMLX/gantt-docs/data/desktop/server_side.md

 ###Client side

-1) Call the api/gantt_load.md method, where as a parameter specify the URL that returns Gantt data in the [JSON](desktop/supported_data_formats.md#json) format
+1) Call the api/gantt_load.md method, where as a parameter specify the URL that returns Gantt data in the [JSON](desktop/supported_data_formats.md#json) format.

-2) Initialize dataProcessor and attach it to the dhtmlxGantt object:
+2) Initialize DataProcessor and attach it to the dhtmlxGantt object:

 ~~~js
 gantt.init("gantt_here");